 When I worked as an architect, I found that I wanted to apply the resources that I used for drawing plans, into art projects.
 These resources would allow me to create quickly, and make multiple versions of the same composition by changing their colors and dimensions, with no two printings being exactly alike.
-However, the final product will not be the result of a formula, but carefully crafted by hand, one bit at a time.
+However, the final product will not be the application of a formula, but carefully crafted by hand, one bit at a time.
 The brush will be replaced by the mouse, in an expression of digital craftsmanship.

 The visual constructions resulting from my experimentation with the computer, demonstrate the intermediate position where I stand between art and architecture, they show an ambiguous halfway point between the flat image and the three-dimensional space, as is shown in the series: Things that Are Not (2010), Calicata (2015), and Glassworks (2018).

 But I consider my work a form of communication, a form of expression outside of the written and verbal.
 Time and place, the self and the other, history and future, these all play a role in the making of an artwork; and, the work of an artist, is not only his statement, but his confession.

 The series: Andenes Desplazados (2014), Cinturas Peruanas (2016), and Tensiones Andinas (2019), make a reference to the pre-Hispanic culture of my hometown, Peru; while more recent works like: Stars & Angels (2017), This Is Not A Pipeline (2018), Thoughts & Prayers (2018), and A Man's Word (2019), speak of the reality that I faced since I emigrated to the United States.

 Stars & Angels

-This is the first series that I made after moving to the United States, it arose as a result of my long walks in Los Angeles, Hollywood and Santa Monica, where I took pictures of what I observed along the way, deranged people, amputated veterans, drug addicts, white and black people, wandering the streets, carrying their belongings in supermarket trolleys, sleeping on trains and sidewalks, using a piece of cardboard as a bed, and a shabby tent as a shelter.
+This is the first series that I made after moving to the United States, it came out as a result of my long walks in Los Angeles, Hollywood and Santa Monica, where I took pictures of what I observed along the way, deranged people, amputated veterans, drug addicts, white and black people, wandering the streets, carrying their belongings in supermarket trolleys, sleeping on trains and sidewalks, using a piece of cardboard as a bed, and a shabby tent as a shelter.

 A Man’s Word